omer-kose/VK-Engine/README.md

 - Setup precompiled headers for the external libraries to boost compilation times again.
 - Realized that static pass class idea is simple but too restrictive for multiple reasons.
 Refactor it into something more dynamic and flexible.
 - Implement Render or Frame Graphs.
-- Convert the engine into an importable library independent of the application which will use it.
+- Convert the engine into an importable backend library independent of the application which will use it.
 - Move to SLANG from GLSL.
 - Add a proper shader compilation system.
 - Propose a proper material system.